-Our Guest Artist program brings the artist studio directly to the children.
+We are privileged to host Stephanie Metz and Sawyer Rose as our 2020 Guest Artists.
 Every year, in every school, professional Bay Area artists inspire the children of the district with live demonstrations of their craft.
 These demonstrations may involve painting, sculpture, use of unconventional materials and even technology.
 Guest Artists directly involve the children in their creations by encouraging their input on colors, design, materials or inventive titles for the final work.

 Contact us if you would like to participate in the Guest Artist program, or know someone who would.